Economy of Limerick

 Limerick is the third largest city in the Republic of Ireland and is the capital of Ireland's Mid-West Region comprising the counties of Limerick, Clare and North Tipperary.
 Traditionally Limerick's economy was mainly agricultural of which a lot of industry in the city was based around due to the city's proximity to the Golden Vale.
 Important industries at this time were the bacon industry and Limerick lace which provided much employment.
-Limerick Port was also the main port on the west of Ireland where much this produce was exported.
+Limerick Port was also the main port on the west of Ireland where much of this produce was exported.
 Today Limerick's economy is driven by a cluster of industrial and business parks located along the Limerick/Shannon corridor which include the National Technology Park, Raheen Business Park and the Shannon Free Zone.
 Limerick/Shannon is also classified as a gateway city as part of the National Spatial Strategy.

 Statistics

 County Clare, County Limerick and Tipperary as part of the Mid-West region with a population of 473,269 has a GVA of €16,448m (2016).
 According to the Central Statistics Office, in 2016, the region had a GDP per capita of €42,567.

 Most of the industry in the Mid-West is concentrated around the Limerick urban area and the Shannon Free Zone, centred on the Limerick Suburban Rail network.

-The main urban centres in the region are the Limerick urban area (94,192 inhabitants), then Ennis (25,276), Shannon (9,729), Nenagh (8,968), Thurles (7,940), Newcastle West (6,619).
+The main urban centers in the region are the Limerick urban area (108,067 inhabitants), then Ennis (29,840), Shannon (10,623), Nenagh (10,566), Thurles (8,352), Newcastle West (7,631).

-Limerick is the second largest city in the province of Munster and Ireland's third largest city according to the 2011 census carried out by the CSO.
+Limerick is the second largest city in the province of Munster and Ireland's third largest city according to the 2022 census carried out by the CSO.

 As of 2015, 14,500 people were working in 116 overseas companies in the area, including Dell, Vistakon (Johnson & Johnson), Cook Medical, Northern Trust, Lufthansa Technik, Optel Vision, Regeneron Pharmaceuticals, Element Six, Molex, WP Engine, ACI Worldwide, Edwards Lifesciences, General Motors, Becton Dickinson, Jaguar Land Rover, First Data, Intel, and GE Capital Services.

 There are two main third-level institutions, University of Limerick and the Technological University of the Shannon which have a combined population of over 20,000 students.